Hitting 1,000: Ron Schara's 'Minnesota Bound' approaches milestone episode

 "Interesting stories and storytelling are never going to go away," he said.

-The production staff plans to gather together to watch episode No. 1,000.
+The production staff plans to gather together to watch the primetime special together.
 No doubt, Schara and others will keep the star of the show, Raven, close.

 "I just like to tell people, it's been quite a ride," he said.
 "You don't set out to do something like that."